hal-8999-alpha/Better-Artifacts/README.md

 ## SOLUTION

 - Use GPT4o mini as a cheap, high intelligence semantic router
+- Use GPT4o mini to fully enrich the codebase with metadata
 - Give Claude 3.5 Sonnet lean, high quality context and clear redundant directions

 This project does not include a conversation log because it's not needed.
 The longer a conversation goes the lower quality the context becomes.
 Each request you send to Claude will have exactly the code Claude needs to see and precise instructions on what needs to be achieved.